 Criterion 3: Evaluation of the Proposal

-- Innovation and Significance: The research proposal is new and original and addresses an important question/issue related to HIV.
-The proposed study will have an effect on concepts, methods, and/or technologies related to HIV research
+- Innovation and Significance: The research proposal is new and original and addresses an important question/issue related to Public Health.
+The proposed study will have an effect on concepts, methods, and/or technologies related to Public Health research

 - Approach: The conceptual framework, design, methods, and analyses are adequately developed, well-integrated, well-reasoned, feasible (as determined by preliminary data or the expertise available), and appropriate to the aims of the project.
 The applicant acknowledges potential problem areas and considers alternative tactics